 Input taxes are fully realizable and will be applied against output VAT.
 Tax credit certificates and creditable withholding taxes will be applied against income tax payable.
 Prepaid expenses mostly pertain to prepayments of insurance premiums which will be applied throughout the remaining term of the related contracts.
-The 2011 balance includes prepayments pertaining to marketing expenses which will be expensed upon the recognition of the revenue on the related project.
+Balances include prepayments pertaining to marketing expenses which will be expensed upon the recognition of the revenue on the related project.